6 Student loans – accumulating and repaying the debt

 - from the first April after you’ve left your course (or, if you study part-time, from the April four years after your course started)

-- when you have an income level above the defined threshold for repayment – currently £21,000 per annum in England and Wales and £17,775 per annum in Scotland and Northern Ireland.
-(Note that the theshold for England and Wales may soon be raised to an annual salary of £25,000.)
+- when you have an income level above the defined threshold for repayment – currently £26,575 per annum in England and Wales.
+The current threshold in Scotland and Northern Ireland is £19,390 per annum.
+In Scotland this threshold is in the process of rising in stages to £25,000 per annum.

-The rate you repay the loans is then set at a percentage of your marginal income above £21,000 – with the current marginal rate being 9%.
+The rate you repay the loans is then set at a percentage of your marginal income above the defined threshold – with the current marginal rate being 9%.

 So if your income does not exceed the threshold level then you will not have to make any repayments of your debt.
 This means that repayments of student loans are really more like a tax than conventional debt repayments for which no consideration of your income level is made.

 Note that student debts are written off if they are not repaid within specified periods.
-For new students these currently are 30 years for England and Wales, 35 years for Scotland and 25 years for Northern Ireland.
+For new students – those who are what is termed ‘Plan 2’ loans – outstanding debts are written off after 30 years.

 Watch this video where Martin Lewis explains further how student loans end up being, in effect, a graduate tax with only a minority of people forecast to end up repaying the full amount of money borrowed, including the interest accumulated.